daniel-p-gonzalez/bon/docs/ch01-03-quick-tour.md

 end
 ```

-"Some" and "None" are called __constructors__, and are used to construct instances of the type.
-For example:
+Notice how unlike the examples in the previous section, there are now two constructors: "Some" and "None".
+We call types with multiple constructors __variants__ (or alternatively, __sum types__).
+We can construct instances of these types similarly:

 ```ocaml
 x = Some(5)
 y = None
 ```

-Now in order to access the value "a", we need to use pattern matching:
+Now in order to know which constructor we used to construct our `option` instance, or to access the value within our `Some` instance, we need to use pattern matching:

 ```ocaml
 match x